aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 ### Communication

 Communication among the contributors should always occur via public channels.
-The following outlines the best ways to communicate and engage on all things Arista Validated Design (AVD).
+The following outlines the best ways to communicate and engage on all things Arista Validated Design (AVD):

 #### Slack

-* [**#ansible** on Network to Code Slack](http://slack.networktocode.com/) - Good for quick chats.
+* [**#ansible | #arista** on Network to Code Slack](http://slack.networktocode.com/) - Good for quick chats.
 Avoid any discussion that might need to be referenced later on, as the chat history is not retained long.

 #### GitHub

 * [GitHub issues](https://github.com/aristanetworks/ansible-avd/issues) - All feature requests, bug reports, and other substantial changes should be documented in an issue.
 * [GitHub discussions](https://github.com/aristanetworks/ansible-avd/discussions) - The preferred forum for general discussion and support issues.
 Ideal for shaping a feature request prior to submitting an issue.

 GitHub's discussions are the best place to get help or propose rough ideas for new functionality.
-Their integration with GitHub allows for easily cross- referencing and converting posts to issues as needed.
-There are severa categories for discussions:
+Their integration with GitHub allows for easily cross-referencing and converting posts to issues as needed.
+There are several categories for discussions:

 * **General** - General community discussion.
-* **Ideas** - Ideas for new functionality that isn't yet ready for a formal feature request.
-These ideas are what will be in scope to review when moving work from _Future_ to _Near Term_ as stated in the previous section.
+* **Ideas** - Ideas for new functionality that isn't ready for a formal feature request.
 * **Q&A** - Request help with installing or using Arista Validated Design (AVD).

 ### Deprecation Policy